Extraltodeus/Conditioning-token-experiments-for-ComfyUI/README.md

-I made these nodes for fun soooo it's far from perfect but at least it is entertaining!
+I made these nodes for **fun** so it's far from perfect but at least it is entertaining!

+It uses cosine similarities or smallest euclidean distances to find the closest tokens.

+Example workflows are provided.
+Two nodes need one file in order to run.
+You can either create it with the "encode_all_tokens_SDXL" node or download it [here](https://huggingface.co/extraltodeus/CLIP_vit-l_and_CLIP_vit-big-g_all_tokens_encoded/tree/main).

 # The base ideas are: